 While adopting a pet is noble, there are many factors to consider, and pet ownership should not be taken lightly.
 Pets are a serious commitment and require both care and love.
 Do you have the proper space?
 Do you have the time?
 Is everyone in your family on board?
 How much can you afford to spend on a new pet?
 These are just a few questions you should ask before bringing home a furry friend.

 ManyPets compiled a list of nine things to consider when adopting a pet using information from various animal organizations.

 Don’t rush into things

 Doing research is important and will help to ensure you make the right decision about adopting a pet.
 Answering questions about the type of pet you want, and can reasonably and responsibly take care of, is vital and prevents rash decisions that could result in having to return a pet to the shelter.
 It is estimated that anywhere between 7% to 20% of pets are returned to shelters within the six months following adoption.
-More often than not, this doesn’t happen because there’s something “wrong” with the pet, but because the pet is wrong for the specific person who adopted them.
+More often than not, this doesn’t happen because there’s something “wrong” with the pet but because the pet is wrong for the specific person who adopted them.
 This can be for a variety of reasons, including pet temperament and allergies, many of which could have been avoided with some upfront and careful consideration.
 While it's easy to rush into taking the first cute pet home, it is better to wait and know the decision is well thought out.
-Considering age and, especially for dogs, breeds is an important step: Dogs like huskies require a lot of exercise, whereas dogs like pugs need very little.
+Considering the age and, especially for dogs, the breed, is an important step: Dogs like Huskies require a lot of exercise, whereas dogs like Pugs need very little.